South African “Must-Dos”

-Ask a South African about any of the following things to do in Cape Town and they’d say you “must” do them all.
+Ask a South Capetonian about any of the following things to do in Cape Town and they’d say you “must” do them all.

-As we learned during our six months living in Cape Town, “must” has a different meaning here.
+But, as we learned from living in Cape Town, “must” has a different meaning here than back in Canada, where we grew up.
 It’s less of an order and more of a suggestion.

 So if a Capetonian says, “You must join us for drinks,” they really mean, “Come for drinks if you feel like it.”